Search for trilepton resonances from chargino and neutralino pair production in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Introduction

 \section{Introduction}

 The extension of the Standard Model (SM) of particle physics with supersymmetry (SUSY)~\cite{Golfand:1971iw,Volkov:1973ix,Wess:1974tw,Wess:1974jb,Ferrara:1974pu,Salam:1974ig} can introduce processes that violate baryon number ($B$) and lepton number ($L$) conservation, for instance proton decay.
-As such processes have not been observed, it is common to introduce an \textit{ad hoc} requirement to conserve $R$-parity~\cite{Farrar:1978xj}, where the $R$-parity of a particle is defined as $R=(-1)^{3(B-L)+2s}$, and $B$, $L$, and $s$ are the baryon number, lepton number, and spin of the particle, respectively.
+As such processes have not been observed, it is common to introduce an \textit{ad hoc} requirement to conserve $R$-parity~\cite{Farrar:1978xj}, where the $R$-parity of a particle is defined as $R=(-1)^{3(B-L)+2s}$.
+Here the $B$, $L$, and $s$ are the baryon number, lepton number, and spin of the particle, respectively.
 All SM particles have $R=1$ and their SUSY partners have $R=-1$. $R$-parity conservation (RPC) therefore requires the lightest SUSY particle (LSP) to be stable.
 In RPC scenarios, a stable LSP must necessarily be neutral in electric and color charge to be compatible with astrophysical data~\cite{Ellis:1983ew,Pospelov:2006sc}.

 Theories predicting $R$-parity violation (RPV)~\cite{Dreiner:1997uz,Barbier:2004ez} are viable if the interactions that violate \BL conservation have small couplings and violate only one of $B$ or $L$ at tree level, thus preventing rapid proton decay.
 The benchmark model for this search is a Minimal Supersymmetric Standard Model (MSSM)~\cite{Fayet:1976et,Fayet:1977yc} extension that adds a gauged $U(1)_{\BL}$~\cite{Barger:2008wn,Everett:2009vy,Braun:2005ux,Deen:2016vyh,FileviezPerez:2008sx} to the $SU(3)_\mathrm{C} \times SU(2)_\mathrm{L} \times U(1)_\mathrm{Y}$ of the SM and includes three generations of right-handed neutrino supermultiplets.
-The third-generation right-handed sneutrino has the correct quantum numbers to spontaneously break the \BL symmetry, and its vacuum expectation value (VEV) introduces $L$ violation only at tree level.
-The size of the RPV coupling is directly related to the right-handed sneutrino VEV, and therefore to the neutrino sector, and is kept small by the small values of the neutrino masses.
+Any one of the right-handed sneutrinos has the correct quantum numbers to spontaneously break the \BL symmetry, and its vacuum expectation value (VEV) introduces $L$ violation only at tree level~\cite{Deen:2016vyh}.
+The size of the RPV coupling is directly related to the right-handed sneutrino VEV, and therefore to the neutrino sector.
+As a consequence the RPV coupling is kept small by the small values of the neutrino masses.
 The LSP may decay into SM particles through the RPV coupling, which allows the LSP to have electric and color charges.